Saint Lucia Records 2 New COVID-19 Cases – St. Lucia Times News

 – Advertisement –

-Today Thursday March 24, 2022 the Ministry of Health, Wellness and Elderly Affairs confirms a total of 2 new cases of COVID-19.
+Today Thursday March 31, 2022 the Ministry of Health, Wellness and Elderly Affairs received confirmation of a total of 2 new cases of COVID-19.

 – Advertisement –

-Confirmation was also received of the recovery of 3 individuals diagnosed with COVID-19.
 This brings the number of active cases in country to date to 21.
-Currently, there are 4 positive cases of COVID-19 admitted at the Respiratory Hospital and one of them is critically ill.
+Currently, there are 2 positive cases of COVID-19 admitted at the Respiratory Hospital and one of them is critically ill.

 The Ministry of Health, Wellness and Elderly Affairs will continue providing daily updates to the public as new information becomes available.